 NUR202 • Nursing Skills I: Health Assessment.
 2 Credits.

 Introduction to assessment of the physical, cultural, psychosocial, and spiritual parameters in individuals and family health within the context of the nursing process.

 Prerequisites: Acceptance into the nursing program.
-Corequisites: Concurrent registration in NUR201 is required.
+Corequisites: Registration in NUR201 and BIO248/BIO249 is required.
 Offered: Spring

 NUR311 • Nursing Skills II.
 2 Credits.

 Development of beginning nursing skills related to caring for clients of various health/illness states.
 Emphasis on the nursing process, medication administration, communication, and evidence-based skills linked with theoretical content in concurrent courses.